folutade/KnowThatYouAnointed/content/posts/the-party.md

   You either gon' be dead or in jail, killer psychology
   **Silent murderer, what's your body count?
 Who your sponsorship?***

-* Since 2017, Lecrae has been vocal about his own personal struggle and journey with anxiety which included a time when he was taking Xanax as prescribed by a doctor.
+* Since 2017, Lecrae has been vocal about his own personal struggle and journey with anxiety, which included a time when he was taking Xanax as prescribed by a doctor.

-* On the 2017 track “Worth It” Lecrae mentioned that stress had led him to be on Xans for a bit before getting off of them.
+* On the 2017 track “Worth It,” Lecrae mentioned that stress had led him to be on Xans for a bit before getting off of them.

   * *I've been over-stressin', I've been second guessin'
-  **I was on them Xan's for a second**, I was feelin' so defeated*
+  **I was on them Xans for a second**, I was feelin' so defeated*

-* On the 2022 track “Deconstruction”, Lecrae went into more details about how his mental, emotional and spiritual struggle led him lose his faith in God and look to Xanax for peace of mind.
+* On the 2022 track “Deconstruction,” Lecrae went into more detail about how his mental, emotional, and spiritual struggle led him to lose his faith in God and look to Xanax for peace of mind.

   * ***I ain't know if God was real no mo'**
   Every day we gettin' killed and **I can't deal no mo'**